Prameela-B/girl-coders/README.md

 them to the career path. <br>
 We want to share our source code wordpress for others.
 # Development Process
-  1. Express your interest in collaborating, either by post a message in Slack, or, add a comment in a Github issue<br>
+  1. Express your interest in collaborating, either by post to Slack channel, or, add a comment in a Github issue<br>
   2. You will be invited to join Github repository, and, supplied with username and password for DEV site<br>
   3. Look through the issues on Github, and place your username on the issues you'd like to work on<br>
   4. Login to dashboard DEV site: http://dev.girlscoutcoders.org <br>
   5. Make change for the issue you are working on<br>
   6. Add a commment in Github issue, indicating this issue is completed, and, upload screen shot for the page<br>
+# Install Plugin
+  Developers has Editor role, which can edit pages or posts but can't change the theme, install plugins, etc.
+  If you would like to install plugin, please post to Slack channel.
+  Below is the up to date list of plugins that have installed on this web site:
+  - All-in-One WP Migration
+  - One Click Demo Import
+  - Page Builder by SiteOrigin
+  - SiteOrigin Widgets Bundle
+  - WP Gallery Custom Links